 Rosebay willowherb Chamerion angustifolium

 A striking wild plant with tall spires of large pink flowers and leaves that grow like a staircase around the stem.
+Its leaves resemble those of the willow species, hence the name.

 Rosebay willowherb is a fine example of a 'pioneer species' - the first plants to colonise a barren area with very little competition (such as the sites of forest fires).
 For this reason it was a familiar sight following the London Blitz (see below).